 Witnesses report that a small crowd of people was gathered in the area watching the fight.
 Coats and gloves were observed to be lying on the ground behind the office building near Damar.
 The coats appear to have been removed in preparation for a fight.

-It is known that the victim made his way to the area of the front fender of the pick-up truck where it is believed he became involved in a fight with three males.
+It is known that the Mr. RAYMOND made his way to the area of the front fender of the pick-up truck where it is believed he became involved in a fight with three males.
 It is not known for certain whether these three males are associated to the males in the white car or whether these are three separate and distinct persons.
 But the best information the police have been able to gather regarding these three males is that they were not directly involved in the fight with the occupants of either the pick-up truck or the white car.

 Witnesses report finding the victim lying face down within a few meters of the pick-up truck.
 He was unresponsive and efforts to revive him were unsuccessful.